Dynamical systems' based neural networks: Imposition of other structure

 \section{Imposition of other structure}

 Depending on the problem and the application where a neural network is adopted, the properties that the architecture should satisfy may be very different.
 We have seen in the previous section a strategy to impose Lipschitz constraints on the network to get some guarantees in terms of adversarial robustness.
 In that context, the property is of interest because it is possible to see that even when imposing it, we can get sufficiently accurate predictions.
 Moreover, this strategy allows controlling the network's sensitivity to input perturbations.
 As mentioned in the introduction, there are at least two other situations where structural constraints might be desirable.
 The first one is when one knows that the function to approximate has some particular property.
 The second is when we know that the data we process induces some structure on the function we want to approximate.
 This section supports the claim that combining ODE models with suitable numerical integrators allows us to define structured networks.
-More precisely, we derive multiple architectures putting together these two elements.
+More precisely, we derive multiple architectures by putting together these two elements.
 Some of these have already been presented in other works, and others are new.
 The properties that we investigate are symplecticity, volume preservation and mass preservation.
 For the first two, we describe how to constrain the dynamical blocks.
 For the third, we propose how to structure also the linear lifting and projection layers.
-Moreover, for this latter example, we also report some numerical experiments.
+Moreover, for this latter example, we also report some numerical experiments. \bl{The purpose of the presented toy example is to show that the architecture is computationally realisable and also effective.}